tytydraco/yessleep/out/I_Work_at_a_24Hour_Pet_ER_and_We_Had_a_Patient_That_Wasnt_an_Animal.md

 “He’s actin’ possessed.”

 They handed him intake forms.
-He hobbled back to a bench, and I watched through the lens as another client—a woman holding a cat carrier—subtly slid a few seats away.
+He hobbled back to a bench, and I watched through the lens as another client—a woman holding a cat carrier, subtly slid a few seats away.

 I looked up his paperwork.
-The address led to a warehouse in Tennessee, three states away.
+The address led to some warehouse out in the scrublands, three states away.
 The name seemed fake too.
-Keeton Scruggs.
+Keeton.
 No records.
 No online presence.
+It didn’t seem to fit him.
 But the dog’s name?
 Mutt.
 That was the only detail I believed.

 You might wonder why I checked.
 It’s not standard protocol.
 I don’t usually do this.
 But the events of the last few nights led me to my search.